19hours/sg-statutes/Acts/Active Mobility Act 2017.md

 (3) An individual who contravenes subsection (1) shall be guilty of an offence and shall be liable on conviction —

-(a) to a fine not exceeding $1,000 or to imprisonment for a term not exceeding 3 months or to both; and
+(a) to a fine not exceeding $2,000 or to imprisonment for a term not exceeding 6 months or to both; and

+[Act 9 of 2020 wef 03/04/2020]

-(b) if the individual is a repeat offender, to a fine not exceeding $2,000 or to imprisonment for a term not exceeding 6 months or to both.
+(b) if the individual is a repeat offender, to a fine not exceeding $5,000 or to imprisonment for a term not exceeding 12 months or to both.

+[Act 9 of 2020 wef 03/04/2020]

 ### Dangerous riding of bicycles, etc., on public paths